yumauri/effector-storage/src/query/README.md

 })
 ```

-Also, if you need some sort of serialization — you can use `.map` method for that.
-For deserialization you can use some snippets with `sample`, for example:
+If you need custom serialization or want to persist only part of an object, you can use `.map` together with the `source`/`target` form of `persist`:

 ```javascript
 import { persist } from 'effector-storage/query'